Instructions to authors

 By preparing your manuscript as described here, you expedite the initial review and, if accepted, the eventual publication of your manuscript.

 Please prepare your typescript text using a word-processing package (save in .doc or .rtf format).
-Typescripts should be double-spaced.
+All narrative in your typescript text should be double-spaced, which includes all text corresponding to abstract, block quotes, footnotes, and references.
+Font size should be 12 point, and typeface should be Times New Roman (or the closest to this standard typeface).
 Please number each page.
-Manuscripts should be no longer than 35 pages, including all text, references, tables and figures.
+Manuscripts should be no longer than 35 pages, including all text, references, tables, and figures.

-Please also include the files for any other supplementary material to be submitted with your manuscript.
+Please also include files for any other supplementary material to be submitted.
 It is recommended that authors spell-check all files before submission.

-Other helpful hints are: (i) use the TAB key once for paragraph indents; (ii) where possible use Times New Roman for the text font and Symbol for any Greek and special characters; (iii) use the word processing formatting features to indicate Bold, Italic, Greek, Maths, Superscript and Subscript characters; (iv) please avoid using underline: for cases use italic; for emphasis use bold; (v) clearly identify unusual symbols and Greek letters; (vi) differentiate between the letter O and zero, and the letters I and l and the number 1.
+Other helpful hints are: (i) use the TAB key once for paragraph indents; (ii) remove additional spaces between paragraphs; (iii) where possible use Times New Roman for the text font and Symbol for any Greek and special characters; (iv) use the word processing formatting features to indicate Bold, Italic, Greek, Maths, Superscript and Subscript characters; (v) please avoid using underline: for cases and emphasis in text use italic; (vi) clearly identify unusual symbols and Greek letters; (vii) differentiate between the letter O and zero, and the letters I and l and the number 1.

 Headings should be to journal style.

 Footnotes, indicated by superscript figures in the text, should be used for listing references.
 Footnotes should be numbered consecutively.
 Footnotes should be kept brief as possible and used primarily for reference purposes.

 Authors are responsible for checking the accuracy of all footnotes and references.